BM-K/CoNKT/README.md

 <img src=https://github.com/BM-K/CoNKT/assets/55969260/c0613709-d797-48cf-9acb-77b5fcec8389>

 The aforementioned repository has the following issues:
-- 1. It does not support Korean models and BART language model.
+- 1. It does not support Korean models and BART language model
-- 2. For Korean, it is not appropriate to use beam search decoding when sampling negative samples.
+- 2. For Korean, it is not appropriate to use beam search decoding when sampling negative samples

 Therefore, we release the <strong>CoNKT</strong> (Contrastive-Neural-Korean-Text-Generation) model, which solves the two issues mentioned above.